Championship play-off final: How much is the Premier League promotion decider worth? | Goal.com

 Exactly how much a team receives for competing in the Premier League depends on their success on the pitch as well as how often their games are broadcast live by TV companies.

-The Hammers were involved in 17 live UK games, six more than Bournemouth and five more than Crystal Palace.
+The Magpies were involved in 19 live UK games, seven more than Palace and nine more than Watford.

 Of course, being a part of the Premier League elite means that clubs suddenly find themselves a more attractive proposition for sponsors and they are thus able to compete for more potential revenue streams in that regard as well.